Email Marketing & Automation

 IP Address Warming

-Once the Sender Authentication Package is fully configured, the sending IP addresses must be warmed up.
+The sending IP addresses must be warmed up once the Sender Authentication Package is fully configured.
 This is known as IP Warming.
 This is because the ISPs have no reputation associated with your IP address.
-If you just start sending everything through the new configuration, there’s a high risk of getting blocked.
+If you start sending everything through the new configuration, there’s a high risk of getting blocked.
 Most connections from new IP addresses are attempts to deliver unsolicited spam or other unwanted mail, so ISPs are suspicious of a new IP address sending mail.

-The goal is to build up approximately 30 days of desirable sending history and data so that ISPs have an idea of the mail coming from your new IP address.
+The goal is to build up approximately 30 days of desirable sending history and data so that ISPs know the mail from your new IP address.
 The ramp-up period can take longer than 30 days for some senders and a shorter time for others.
-Factors such as your overall list size, list quality, and subscriber engagement can influence the amount of time it takes for your IP address to be fully ramped up.
+Factors such as your overall list size, list quality, and subscriber engagement can influence the time it takes for your IP address to be fully ramped up.

 Marketing Cloud recommends that you focus on sending to your most active and engaged subscribers during this critical period since it can be the initial basis for the ISPs to determine your sender IP addresses sending reputation.
-Ramp up involves sending a limited number of messages per IP per day, so it may be necessary to further adjust your current sending practices as part of the process.
+Ramp-up involves sending a limited number of messages per IP per day, so adjusting your current sending practices may be necessary as part of the process.

 Douglas Karr